 DIN 51389-2 Vane Pump Wear Test

 SwRI conducts a Vane Pump Wear Test to determine the anti-wear properties of hydraulic fluids.
 The fluid is pumped by an electric-driven vane pump for 250 hours at an inlet temperature selected to maintain a kinematic viscosity of 13 mm2/sec.
 The pump components are weighed before and after the test.
 Weight loss determines the fluid performance.
+The ISO 20763 test procedure has absorbed this procedure and is now operationally the same.

 Eaton 35VQ25A Pump Test

-Anti-wear characteristics of a fluid are determined by running a 35VQ25A vane pump at 2400 rpm, 207 bar (3000 psi), and 95°F for 50 hr. with 190 liters of fluid.
+Anti-wear characteristics of a fluid are determined by running a 35VQ25A vane pump at 2400 rpm, 207 bar (3000 psi), and 95°C for 50 hr. with 190 liters of fluid.
 Performance is measured by measuring weight loss of the pump’s vanes and cam ring.
 A fluid must pass the first 3 runs or four of five runs.

 Denison T6H20C Hybrid Pump